Background

 Yes Bank Maximum – The IPL Campaign

-We whitelabelled a cricket game developed by Zapak and converted it to a Facebook application, maintaining a daily leaderboard.
-People who hit the most sixes in the virtual game would win match tickets while other top scorers would get co-branded IPL merchandise.
+We white-labelled a cricket game developed by Zapak and adapted it to a Facebook app with a daily leaderboard.
+People hitting the most sixes in the virtual game won match tickets while other top scorers received co-branded IPL merchandise.
+Our content strategy included tournament updates by engaging characters, IPL-themed memes, trivia quizzes and match predictions.

 We created plentiful content to engage social media audiences.
-This included fun characters posting tournament updates, witty memes around the IPL, inviting mass participation using trivia quizzes and initiating healthy debates to predict winners of upcoming matches.
-We also boosted UGC by incentivizing people to spot Yes Bank branding in stadiums and share pictures using #YesBankMaximum for a chance to win merchandise.
+This included fun characters posting tournament updates, memes around the IPL, inviting mass participation using trivia quizzes and initiating healthy debates to predict winners of upcoming matches.
+We fostered user-generated content by incentivising fans to spot Yes Bank branding in stadiums and share pictures with #YesBankMaximum for a chance to win merchandise.

-The IPL campaign grew stronger with every season and remains the best social media work ever done for Yes Bank.
+The IPL campaign grew stronger with every season and still counts among the best social media work ever done for Yes Bank.
 Metrics like share of voice, engagement rate and community growth used to skyrocket during the campaign.
-There were instances when #YesBankMaximum trended ahead of #PepsiIPL on Twitter.
+There were remarkable instances when #YesBankMaximum trended ahead of #PepsiIPL on Twitter.
 Undoubtedly, every instance of the campaign won several awards, including the prestigious CMO Asia Award.

 Yes!
 I am the Change – CSR Campaign

-This was an annual film-making challenge organized by Yes Foundation, the CSR arm of Yes Bank, where participants had to make a short film in 101 hours on a socially relevant theme provided to them.
-We managed the entire event on digital media, right from making the first announcement to unveiling the theme and inviting entries by promoting the event.
+Yes Foundation, the CSR arm of Yes Bank, organised an annual film-making challenge, tasking participants with creating a short film in 101 hours on a designated socially relevant theme.
+Our role encompassed managing the entire digital lifecycle of the event, right from the initial announcement unveiling the theme to soliciting entries and promoting the event for better participation.

 We amplified the reach of the campaign by hosting all entries on the Yes Bank YouTube channel for public viewing and letting people vote on social media to announce a ‘popular choice’ winner.